Code-Institute-Submissions/botanical-puzzle/testing.md

 **General font sizing, margins, padding and content visibility, plus responsive specific elements and features (listed below) plus game functionality, to be checked at all sizes & breakpoints.
 Checked in four ways:**

 1. Via Google Chrome’s ‘inspect’ feature (motoG4, Galaxy S5, Pixel2 Pixel2sl, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro ) and the ‘responsive’ setting which allows horizontal and vertical resizing of the viewport.
+ ** !!
+Note on Chrome inspect: The inspect feature in Chrome wrongly represents the layout of the game controls, modals etc. on mobile devices.
+I deduced this because the game was working fine and its layout was fine on the physical devices which I had available to view the project.
+Chrome has therefore been used to test functionality but not layout.
 2. By viewing and manually checking the website on my mobile (apple), tablet(apple), laptop(hp) and desktop(apple) devices.

 3. By opening the page in Firefox, Chrome, Edge & Safari (most used web browsers) on the different devices mentioned above.